This hemp heart oatmeal recipe is the best creamy keto-friendly porridge recipe to start the day!

 Receive my Keto Quick Start email series to learn all about the Keto diet and kick start your keto journey!

-It means it will reach your daily carbs allowance in one meal.
 However, there are plenty of options to make keto-friendly porridge, using keto flours, seeds, and nuts like keto coconut flour porridge or this keto oatmeal hemp heart recipe.

 To make a creamy keto porridge recipe with a similar oatmeal texture, you need a combination few easy keto ingredients.